lukereding/book_notes/notes_on_the_managers_path.md

 - Good managers know who to 'play the game' at your company
 - Good managers care honestly and personally about their direct reports
 - Listening is one of the most important skills
+- Staying technical even as you move up the management chain is important
+- 'Debug' problems on your team like it's a machine or a complex system (which it is)
+- Appropriate context enables people to make good decisions

 ## management 101